bihor/fp_newsletter/Documentation/Introduction/Index.rst

 Available languages: english, german/deutsch, french/français and italian/italiano.
 The standard language is german, but english texts are also available.

+Attention!
+^^^^^^^^^^

+This extension is not designed for multiple newsletter-categories!
+It is possible to subscribe to more than one category, but it is not possible to unsubscribe only from a specific category.
+The whole user will be deleted at an unsubscription so it is not possible to unsubscribe only from category/newsletter X. Therefore it is currently neither possible to edit an newsletter subscription!

 .. _screenshots: